Robustness Certification for Point Cloud Models: Background Related Work

 \paragraph{Certification of semantic transformations}

-Beside $\ell_p$-norm threat models, neural network certification against semantic image transformations (\eg, rotation or translation) has recently gained attention.
+Beside $\ell_p$-norm threat models, neural network certification against semantic image transformations (\eg, rotation or translation) have been recently considered.
 These approaches use enumeration~\cite{pei2017towards}, intervals~\cite{singh2019abstract}, linear relaxations~\cite{balunovic2019certifying, mohapatra2020towards, ruoss2020efficient}, or randomized smoothing~\cite{fischer2020certification, li2020provable}.
-Inspired by randomized smoothing, concurrent work~\cite{liu2021pointguard} computes probabilistic certificates for point cloud models against modifying a few individual points (addition or deletion), but cannot handle the semantic transformations considered in our work (\eg rotations, shearing, etc).
-To the best of our knowledge, no certification method can handle the type of transformations on point cloud models which we consider.
-To achieve this goal, we leverage a high-level idea of DeepG~\cite{balunovic2019certifying}, \ie, we compute linear bounds on the transformed point positions in terms of the transformation parameters (\eg rotation angle).
+Inspired by randomized smoothing, concurrent work~\cite{liu2021pointguard} computes probabilistic certificates for point cloud models against modifying a few individual points (addition or deletion), but cannot handle the semantic transformations considered in our work (\eg, rotations or shearing).
+Another concurrent work~\cite{fischer2021scalable} introduces an alternative approach to certify segmentation based on randomized smoothing.
+To the best of our knowledge, no prior certification method can handle the type of transformations on point cloud models which we consider.
+To achieve our goal, we leverage the high-level idea of DeepG~\cite{balunovic2019certifying}, \ie, we compute linear bounds on the transformed point positions in terms of the transformation parameters (\eg, rotation angle).
 DeepG computes these bounds via a combination of sampling and optimization, which is asymptotically optimal but can unfortunately require exponential time for 3D transformations with many variables.
-In turn, this severely affects the practicality of the method, as we also demonstrate experimentally in our evaluation.
-Thus, in our work, we first show how to generalize DeepG to the 3D point cloud setting, and then introduce a more efficient (constant time) relaxation framework specifically tailored to point clouds.
-The asymptotic benefit is also reflected in practice, where we demonstrate 1000x speed-ups over the DeepG generalization, with minimal or no loss of precision
+Accordingly, this severely affects the practicality of the method, as we demonstrate experimentally.
+Thus, in our work, we first show how to generalize DeepG to the 3D point cloud setting and then introduce a more efficient (constant time) relaxation framework specifically tailored to point clouds.
+The asymptotic benefit is also reflected in practice, where we demonstrate 1000x speed-ups over the DeepG generalization, with minimal or no loss of precision.